SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Authority (R1)

-Vengeful: The character cannot stand to “lose” or be “wronged.”
+Vengeful: The character cannot stand to "lose" or be "wronged."
 If the character perceives herself as looking foolish (or whatever), she will go to great lengths to get even (in reality, the character probably takes it too far).
-Restrictions/Notes: The character has to make a Very Diﬃcult Knowledge or willpower roll to overcome the Quirk -- at the least.
-If, in the gamemaster’s judgment, there is a reason the character should have modiﬁers to the diﬃculty, then he will.
+Restrictions/Notes: The character has to make a Very Difficult Knowledge or willpower roll to overcome the Quirk -- at the least.
+If, in the gamemaster’s judgment, there is a reason the character should have modiﬁers to the difficulty, then he will.
 Players who don’t want to play a character that can frequently lose control should avoid this option.
-Other rules are the same as under Quirk (R1) The gamemaster may allow higher versions of this Disadvantage, with larger modiﬁers and an increase of +5 per rank to the willpower diﬃculty.
+Other rules are the same as under Quirk (R1) The gamemaster may allow higher versions of this Disadvantage, with larger modiﬁers and an increase of +5 per rank to the willpower difficulty.

 Reduced Attribute (R2)
 Something about the character’s species, age, physical condition, or